Clean Seas Seafood: Incidents

 In 2001, up to 200,000 kingfish escaped from sea cages at Clean Seas' Arno Bay leases.
 The event was not reported, and the potential harm was dismissed by the South Australian government.
 Clean Seas threatened to take legal action against its net manufacturer.

 In 2003, the company was investigated for the potential unauthorised clearing of native vegetation near their Arno Bay facilities.
-The company also experienced kingfish escapes that it suspected may have resulted from someone tampering with a seacage.
+The company also experienced kingfish escapes that it suspected may have resulted from someone tampering with a sea cage.
 The South Australian Aquaculture Council defended the fish farmers, suggesting that recreational fishers should acknowledge their own impact on wild fish stocks.
 Fishers were concerned that escaped kingfish were persisting in South Australian waters and causing environmental damage.

 In 2004, fishermen near Tumby Bay reported catching kingfish that behaved like, and were the size of farmed fish.
 No escapes had been reported at that time.

 Clean Seas suffered additional kingfish escapes in 2005, but only officially reported the loss after recreational fishermen reported seeing them near Port Augusta.

 In 2007, a Clean Seas employee who was intoxicated was directed to free dive to clear dead fish from a sea cage.
 The man blacked out and had to be resuscitated.
 The company was fined $26,000 and subsequently implemented random drug and alcohol tests for employees.
 The employee returned to work, but suffered post-traumatic stress.
 The matter was resolved in court in 2011.

 In 2008, the company was forced to remove waste that smelled of dead fish it had dumped at the Point Lowly quarry without authorisation.
 Residents were also complaining about pellet bags, ropes and rubbish washing ashore from aquaculture operations.

 In 2010 then head of stock-broking firm Lonsec, Norman John Graham, was served a notice by ASIC alleging 14 counts of insider trading related to the sale of stock in Clean Seas Tuna.
 He allegedly sold large volumes of stock for a variety of interests ahead of a public announcement that drove the stock value from and average 23-24.5 cents down to 9.1 cents.
 The firm had underwritten the floating of the company on the ASX in 2005 and ASIC claimed he was privy to inside information about the company's financial position.